blacklightpy/vaultofknowledge/Untitled 1.md

 Why Ben Shapiro and conservatives' arguments never fail.

+(Conservatives are.. conservative within their faith, so it is easy for them to justify any situation outside their faith as wrong.)

 - What I'm proposing is that the earth is diverse, so you also have to be diverse.